31-Year Veteran. Retired Air Force Major General. Neighbor.Still serving.

 These questions came up everywhere as I traveled from my home in northern Idaho up and down the District, collecting signatures to get on the ballot in November.
 They are the right questions.
 Policies reflect ideology, and with any candidate, you need to know what you are getting.

 I am not running as a Democrat because I don't share their worldview.
 Democrats put the people first and assume the economy will follow.
 That sounds noble, until reality sets in.
-This is where we get ideas like the $30 minimum wage for hotel workers that Los Angeles is implementing.
-That's great until service cost increases raise prices elsewhere.
 The end result of this philosophy has been big government programs, burdensome regulations, and continual redistribution of a pie that struggles to grow.

 I am not running as a Republican because the party has abandoned the tradition it once held.
 That tradition rightly recognized that markets are the most powerful engine of prosperity ever devised, that they require maintenance to function, and that government's job is to provide that maintenance and then stop.
-That idea led to the interstate highway system, the GI Bill, and the research investments that built American technological dominance.
+Eisenhower called it 'Modern Republicanism.'
+It built the interstate highway system, the GI Bill, and the research investments that created American technological dominance.
 But starting about four decades ago, the party convinced itself that tax cuts alone would provide the investment necessary to feed the economy.
 It doesn't.
-But rather than invest in the economy and the conditions that sustain it, they lean on borrowing ever greater sums against our future.
+Rather than invest in the economy and the conditions that sustain it, they lean on borrowing ever greater sums against our future.

 Today's political reality accepts the idea that the biggest questions — even those specifically assigned to Congress, like whether to take the country to war — are decided unilaterally by the President while Congress sits by.
 I don't accept that and neither should you.
-But even now, Congress still decides lesser issues of law, and where you sit determines the influence you have in those decisions.
-These "small" issues include items of critical importance to Idaho, like the Farm Workforce Modernization Act and the Public Lands in Public Hands Act.
-I will position myself to work with those who provide the assertive center — who demand to be heard on big and small issues, and push the country back to its constitutional norm.
+Restoring Congress to its constitutional role is itself one of the central fights I am taking to Washington.
+In the meantime, Congress still controls the laws that govern daily life — including matters of critical importance to Idaho, like the Farm Workforce Modernization Act and the Public Lands in Public Hands Act.
+Where you sit determines the influence you have in those decisions.
+I will position myself to work with those who provide the assertive center — who demand to be heard on every issue, large and small, and push the country back to its constitutional norm.

 Being an Independent does not mean being undecided or alone.
 An Independent can be a wedge that breaks apart a calcified, unproductive party structure.
 I am that, and more.
 I bring with me a unifying worldview and policies to advance it — direction, not disruption.